ihorsha/office-app/README.md

 Office App utilizes Django on the back-end, JavaScript on the front-end, and Bootstrap library making this app **mobile-responsive**.

-Check out the [Demo](https://youtu.be/JWX24jR5kTk?feature=shared) on YouTube to see the app in action.

 # Features

 ### Desk booking